caronc/ultrasync/README.md

    ```

 2. Create a configuration file that identifies:
-   1. The location the ZeroWire hub can be found on in your local nework.
+   1. The location the ComNav/ZeroWire hub can be found on in your local nework.
-   1. Your ZeroWire login User ID
+   1. Your ComNav/ZeroWire login User ID
-   1. Your ZeroWire login pin
+   1. Your ComNav/ZeroWire login pin

    **Note**: You can only be logged into the ZeroWire hub with the same user *once*; a subsequent login with the same user logs out the other.
 Since this tool/software actively polls and maintains a login session to your Hub, it can prevent you from being able to log into at the same time elsewhere (via it's website).
 It is strongly recommended you create a second user account on your Hub dedicated to just this service.